 Sounds too good to be true?
 It's not!
 All you have to do is get prepared and follow some simple advice Before, During and After the bath.

 First of all, don’t make a big fuss about it because that will make your dog nervous and the whole bathing session a BIG DISASTER.
 You know how dogs can sense our feelings...
 If you're feeling nervous you’ll communicate that nervousness to your dog.

 Is this your first time bathing a dog?
 Ask someone to help you!
 Especially in case you have to wash a big or large dog.
 A second person could hold the dog still, keep her calm and also offer some special treat to make things easier.

 Choose the right time.
 When is that?
 During the evening, after you have given your dog a long walk would be a very good time.
-Ideally, you want to keep the dog inside the house as much as possible after the bathe.
+Ideally, you want to keep the dog inside the house as much as possible after the bath.
 Why?
 Because most dogs would love to go out and roll in dirt right after you've finished!
 On the other hand, please don’t try to give a bath to a dog that has just finished eating or bother a dog that feels sleepy.